check-spelling/arangodb/Installation/Windows/Plugins/EnVar_plugin/Docs/EnVar/readme.txt

 EnVar::Check         VariableName Path

   Checks for a Path in the specified VariableName.
-Passing "null" as a Path makes it check for the existance of VariableName.
+Passing "null" as a Path makes it check for the existence of VariableName.
 Passing "null" for both makes it check for write access to the current environment.

 EnVar::AddValue      VariableName Path